shaiggon/pikkukoski-analysis/README.md

 For now I only got the temperature and the rain amount with the shortest possible time window for the summer of 2023 and 2024.

 There were some missing data points from Helsinki-Vantaa lentoasema weather observations.
-Those were manually corrected to reflect the previous rain amount.
+Those were both manually and programmatically corrected to reflect the previous rain amount.
 The missing data points were at most for a duration of half an hour.

 In the beginning I'm only looking at weather data from the Kumpula weather station which is the closest station to Pikkukoski, but going forward I assume looking into all the stations near Vantaanjoki will be useful for the analysis as the rain situation upstream will affect water quality downstream.
+It would be great to have historical rain radar information such that I could have spatially more granular data for the estimate of the amount of rain as any rain along the river affects the results.

-Then in `analysis.ipynb` I explore the relation of the rain and temperature compared to the different water quality measurements we get from Pikkukoski.
+In `analysis.ipynb` I explore the relation of the rain and temperature compared to the different water quality measurements we get from Pikkukoski.

-The measurement by Helsinki include the following data points: enterococci, E. coli, Blue-green algae, whether the quality is good or bad and other observations.
-The other observations at least for years 2023 and 2024 thus far seem to be empty for Pikkukoski.